 Watch the video lesson below.
 The salient text follows.

 Dr. Gordon created a tonal sequence that includes all of the pitches of each tonality.
 The scale degree numbers for the sequence are 56543271.
 It always ends on the resting tone.
-In major tonality, the sequence is SO LA SO FA MI RE TI DO.
-In major tonality, the resting tone is DO.
-Therefore, the tonal sequence ends on DO.
+In minor tonality, the sequence is MI FA MI RE DO TI SI LA.
+In minor tonality, the resting tone is LA.
+Therefore, the tonal sequence ends on LA.

 Now that you have echoed patterns at the Aural/Oral level in both major and minor tonalities, and had experience singing the resting tone using solfege, you are ready to label harmonic functions.
 We will give syllables to the pitches and names to the same patterns you learned at the Aural/Oral level.

-Any combination of DO, MI and SO is called a major tonic pattern.
-It is often called the “one chord.”
-Or even simpler: “1.”
-If you were in the key of D, and you were to strum a C chord on the ukulele, you would be hearing a combination of DOs, MIs and SOs.
-This is the tonic function in major.
+Any combination of LA, DO and MI is called a minor tonic pattern.
+It is often called the “I chord.”
+(I is the Roman numeral for one.)
+If you were in the key of D minor, and you were to strum a Dm chord on the ukulele, you would be hearing a combination of LAs and DOs and MIs.

-Any combination of SO, FA, RE and TI is called a major dominant pattern.
-It is often called the “five chord.”
-Or even simpler: “5.”
-If you were in the key of C, and you were to strum an G7 chord on the ukulele, you would be hearing a combination of SOs and FAs and REs and TIs.
-This is the dominant function in major.
+Any combination of MI, RE, TI and SI is called a minor dominant pattern.
+It is often called the “V chord.”
+(V is the Roman numeral for five.)
+If you were in the key of D minor, and you were to strum an A7 chord on the ukulele, you would be hearing a combination of MIs and REs and TIs and SIs.